Chart Color Schemes

 An assessment of population growth drivers in Kadina reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Kadina statistical area is around 3,115.
-This figure reflects an increase of 171 people since the 2021 Census, which reported a population of 2,944.
-The change is inferred from AreaSearch's estimation of the resident population at 3,096 as of June 2024, based on examination of the latest ERP data release by the ABS, along with an additional 17 validated new addresses since the Census date.
-The population density ratio for Kadina is approximately 30 persons per square kilometer.
-Over the past decade, from 2012 to 2022, Kadina has demonstrated a compound annual growth rate of 0.8%, outpacing its SA4 region.
-Population growth was primarily driven by interstate migration, contributing around 72.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Kadina is around 3,135, reflecting an increase of 191 people since the 2021 Census.
+This growth represents a 6.5% rise from the previous population count of 2,944.
+The change was inferred from AreaSearch's estimation of the resident population at 3,096 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 38 validated new addresses since the Census date.
+This results in a population density ratio of 30 persons per square kilometer.
+Over the past decade, Kadina has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing its SA4 region.
+Population growth was primarily driven by interstate migration contributing approximately 72.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Looking ahead, future population dynamics anticipate an increase just below the median of national non-metropolitan areas.
-According to aggregated SA2-level projections, the Kadina area is expected to increase by 378 persons to reach a total population of approximately 3,493 by 2041, reflecting an overall increase of around 13.1% over the 17-year period.
+However, all drivers including natural growth and overseas migration were positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, future population dynamics anticipate an increase just below the median of national non-metropolitan areas, with the suburb expected to increase by 363 persons to reach approximately 3,508 by 2041 based on aggregated SA2-level projections.
+This reflects a total increase of 12.0% over the 17-year period.

 Frequently Asked Questions - Population